 A Checklist: How to Weed Out Questionable Practices

 - National chain?
-There are some benefits to working with a national chain.
+There are some benefits to working with a bog box national chain.
 It is a different style than a private practice.
-Some investment clients tend to assume that there is something prestigious or maybe a sense of stability with large national investment firms.
-Or maybe assume they have access to inside intel.
+Some investment clients tend to assume that there is something prestigious or maybe a sense of stability to invest only with large national investment firms.
+Or maybe to assume they have access to inside intel that boutique firms are not privy to.
 The question to ask is, does it add tangible value or is it a ‘flash in the pan’ effect?
 So, at best, these things are not a deal maker or breaker.
 It’s simply how you prefer to do business.
 Some people like their calls to be received by big call centers and some people like to have a deeper connection to trusted advisors.
-Some people don’t know what a ‘trusted advisor’ is or how to find them; the best way is to ask around your circle of happy friends.
-Some people like working with an independent advisor that is not pushing product to win the next sales competition in the office.
+Some people don’t know what a ‘trusted advisor’ is or how to find them; the best way is to ask around your circle of smiling friends.
+Some people like working with an independent adviser that is not pushing product to win the next sales competition in the office.

 - Do you get the feeling that a firm is simply pushing product?
 Reputable firms use a more holistic approach that looks at the big picture of where you are, where you want to be and how to get there with the least amount of risk.
 Then and only then, do they see what products might best be used to satisfy the whole.